Last updated on August 5th, 2023 at 10:07 pm

 It is the first official rule book from the SEC after the Central Bank of Nigeria (CBN) on February 5, 2021, restricted financial institutions in Nigeria from funding wallets on crypto exchanges, prompting the crypto community in the country to switch to peer-to-peer exchange.

-For us, the decision of SEC will definitely increase the adoption of bitcoin, ethereum, litecoin, bitcoin cash and other coins in Nigeria.
+For us, the decision of SEC will definitely increase the adoption of bitcoin, Ethereum, litecoin, bitcoin cash, and other coins in Nigeria.

 We know it could be daunting setting up a cryptocurrency-based firm in Nigeria amidst the new law since it’s the first time the Nigerian authority would be coming in after several years of warning that Nigerians should not trade in digital assets describing it as extremely risky and filled with fraud.

-At this time, the crypto-based registration process is still new to lots of business owners and those who are interested in setting up a crypto trading platforms in Nigeria.
+At this time, the crypto-based registration process is still new to lots of business owners and those who are interested in setting up crypto trading platforms in Nigeria.

 But don’t you worry, we’ve got you covered in this step-by-step guide on how to get register your business name at the CAC and satisfy the requirements of SEC (a most for digital asset business set).

-- Register your business with CAC
+- Register your business with the CAC

 - Fill capital market fintech assessment form